dev-brendanprice/D2-Synergy/README.md

 D2 Synergy is a powerful application that allows players to view items, change configurations, and make decisions based on the number of relationships between their progressional items, ensuring maximum XP gain is accquired.

+### D2 Synergy is currently scheduled to be finished by: May 24th

 ### Contributing

 See `CONTRIBUTE.md` for more information.